 FreeRTOS comes with libraries for security, including secure cloud connection, certificate authentication, key management, and a code signing feature.

 FreeRTOS manages a secure connection to the cloud using Transport Layer Security (TLS v1.2).
 The TLS library implements an abstraction layer for the TLS protocol which provides privacy and data integrity between two communicating applications.
-In order to connect to the AWS IoT Core MQTT broker, TLS client certificate authentication is required.
+In order to connect to the Amazon IoT Core MQTT broker, TLS client certificate authentication is required.
 FreeRTOS provides an abstraction layer for cryptographic object management and private key signature operations as a key management feature.
 Cryptographic objects are kept either in dedicated storage or in the flash memory of the main microcontroller if dedicated storage is not available.
-You can use the AWS IoT Device Management console with FreeRTOS devices for code signing.
+You can use the Amazon IoT Device Management console with FreeRTOS devices for code signing.
 The code signing feature will verify the signed image on the device to ensure your device code is not compromised during deployment and updates.

-The AWS Partner Device Catalog lists devices that fully support FreeRTOS and its features and capabilities.
+The Amazon Partner Device Catalog lists devices that fully support FreeRTOS and its features and capabilities.
 You can easily and quickly find supported development kits as well as off-the-shelf devices such as gateways, edge servers, sensors, and cameras for immediate project integration.
 It offers development kits and embedded systems to build new devices, as well as off-the-shelf-devices such as gateways, edge servers, sensors, and cameras for immediate IoT project integration.

 You can get started quickly by using the FreeRTOS console to configure and download source code specific to the qualified microcontroller and use case.
 It contains a project file download that is tailored to your chipset, integrated development environment (IDE), and compiler.
 You can select only the libraries you need, saving space on your device.
 To learn more about getting started, visit our getting started page.